The Marianna Brown Dietrich College of Humanities and Social Sciences

 Transferring into Dietrich College

-Undergraduate students in other Carnegie Mellon colleges who wish to transfer to Dietrich College apply through the college's Academic Advisory Center, located in Baker Hall 160.
-If approved, the transfer is into the college first and then into a primary major.
+Students may then submit an application to transfer into Dietrich College, which will be reviewed by the Director of Advising in consultation with the relevant academic department.
 Decisions regarding transfer requests will be based on evidence of adequate prior academic performance and on the applicant's prospects for success in the college and intended major.

 Course Failures and Course Repetitions

 Students who fail a required course must repeat and pass it (or take and successfully complete another approved course that fulfills the requirement).
-If a failed course is a prerequisite to more advanced course work within a particular course sequence, the failed course must in general be repeated before moving on to the higher level course.
-Exception: Dietrich College students who do not successfully complete their first-year seminar will be registered for another first-year seminar where space is available.
+If a failed course is a prerequisite to more advanced course work within a particular course sequence, the failed course must be repeated before moving on to the higher level course.

 Failed courses that are repeated and passed, or courses that are passed but repeated in order to obtain a higher grade, remain on the student's record and are included in calculating the student's QPA.
 Students who repeat a course that they have already passed will not be able to apply the second set of units for the course toward graduation requirements.